 Well, at least one interest is easy to gues, me being here - traveling.
 More, I love knwoledge.
 I am interested ins omany things, from quantum physics to sociology, political science, media studies, linguistiqs - you name it.
 For me it is fascinating, I like getting to know world, how it works fom physical way to how societies function.
 So many things seems so different when one views them in historical perspective.
 And there are so many ways to view things, so many perspective, so many biases, that it never seems real enough.
 Eventually one finds the same truth what Socrates did - that more you know the less you know.
 But I still try to know more :)

-Austria, Belgium, Cambodia, Canada, Czech Republic, Estonia, France, Germany, Israel, Italy, Korea, Republic of, Lao People's Democratic Republic, Latvia, Luxembourg, Morocco, Netherlands, Philippines, Poland, Portugal, Serbia, Thailand, Ukraine, United States, Uzbekistan, Viet Nam
+Austria, Belgium, Cambodia, Canada, Czech Republic, Estonia, France, Germany, Israel, Italy, Laos, Latvia, Luxembourg, Morocco, Netherlands, Philippines, Poland, Portugal, Serbia, South Korea, Thailand, Ukraine, United States, Uzbekistan, Viet Nam

-Israel, Korea, Republic of, Lithuania, Poland, Taiwan, United Kingdom, United States, Uzbekistan
+Israel, Lithuania, Poland, South Korea, Taiwan, United Kingdom, United States, Uzbekistan

 Join Couchsurfing to see Agne's full profile.
 It's free!View Full Profile